 Consultant and Trainer

-Greetings and welcome to the latest installment of this interest knowledge Series today.
-I’m very excited to be presenting with my colleague on the topic of uncomplicated complex data aggregations in Tableau will be speaking specifically about leveraging table calculations and level of detail calculations.
+Greetings and welcome to the latest installment of this Senturus Knowledge Series today.
+I’m very excited to be presenting with my colleague on the topic of uncomplicated complex data aggregations in Tableau we’ll be speaking about leveraging table calculations and level of detail calculations.

 First of all some housekeeping items.
 I’m taking my time through some of these upfront things as we give you all a chance to get on.
 I know you’re all sitting at home with your dogs and your kids and all your entire extended family.
-Hopefully sitting six feet or more apart from each other and washing your hands by way of housekeeping.
-We have the go to webinar control panel, which you’re probably looking at right now, you can maximize and or minimize that using the orange arrow.
+Hopefully sitting six feet or more apart from each other and washing your hands.
+By way of housekeeping, we have the GoToWebinar control panel, which you’re probably looking at right now, you can maximize and minimize that using the orange arrow.

 In the upper left hand corner.
 And while we do mute all the microphones because of said children and dogs.
 We encourage you to enter questions in the question pane in the control panel and while we’re usually able to respond to those questions while the webinar is in progress.

-If for some reason we run out of time or otherwise unable to reply we will cover all the relevant ones in the Q&A section or via a written response document that we Post on our website at Senturus.com likewise.
-We understand that most of the teleconferencing providers go to webinars no exception maybe having bandwidth or you may run into some issues getting on or if you have audio issues go ahead and post those in the chat and we’ll do our best to get those resolved for you.
+If for some reason we run out of time or otherwise unable to reply we will cover all the relevant ones in the Q&A section or via a written response document that we post on our website at Senturus.com.
+We understand that most of the teleconferencing providers GoToWebinar’s no exception maybe having bandwidth or you may run into some issues getting on or if you have audio issues go ahead and post those in the chat and we’ll do our best to get those resolved for you.
 But we ask for your patience while we are all going through the same issues and adjusting to life on the remote side of the fence here.

-So the first question we generally get and peppered throughout the presentation is can I get the deck and the answer is an unequivocal?
-Yes.
-It’s available on our website.
-It’s interest.com where you can select the resources Tab and go into the resources Library which by the way, you should bookmark because it has a ton of great resources including all of our past webinars.
+So the first question we generally get and peppered throughout the presentation is can I get the deck and the answer is an unequivocal yes.
+It’s available on our website at senturus.com where you can select the resources Tab and go into the resources Library which by the way, you should bookmark because it has a ton of great resources including all of our past webinars.
 Similarly.
-You can also click on the link that should be posted in the go to webinar control panel.
+You can also click on the link that should be posted in the GoToWebinar control panel.

-Our agenda today after a brief introduction of our speakers will get right into our topic du jour will discuss what is aggregation then get into default aggregation behaviors dive into level of detail calculations table calculations do X do some demonstrations after which for those of you who are unfamiliar.
-We will do a sinters brief Senturus overview and provide you with some additional great free.
+Our agenda today after a brief introduction of our speaker will get right into our topic du jour will discuss what is aggregation then get into default aggregation behaviors dive into level of detail calculations, table calculations, do some demonstrations.
+We will do a brief Senturus overview and provide you with some additional great free resources.

-Versus we encourage you all to stick around through that very brief section for the always valuable live question-and-answer section.
-So today, I’m very happy to be joined by my esteemed colleagues temper Clementine.
-It was a consultant and trainer here at Senturus in addition to being much more photogenic than I am Senturus is one of our most sought-after instructors or students lover giving her very high ratings.
-She is unique in that she’s both fluent in both.
+We encourage you all to stick around through that very brief section for the always valuable live question-and-answer section.
+So today, I’m very happy to be joined by my esteemed colleague September Clementine.
+She is a consultant and trainer here at Senturus in addition to being much more photogenic than I am.
+September is one of our most sought-after instructors with students loving her and giving her very high ratings.
+She is unique in that she’s both fluent in both

-Tableau and Cognos and as over 15 years of Hands-On expert level experience with a variety of bi platforms.
+Tableau and Cognos and as over 15 years of hands-on expert level experience with a variety of BI platforms.
 And she’s one of our most expert report developers on both of those platforms September in particular enjoys mentoring clients and helping them solve their most complicated problems.
 So she is uniquely qualified to handle this particular topic.
-So we always like to before we jump into the main presentation.
+So before we jump into the main presentation.

-We like to get a sense for our Ants and we give a pole.
-So we like to know from you today what Tableau complex aggregations do you find yourself regularly using and you can select all of those.
+We like to get a sense for our audience by asking you a poll question.
+So we we’d like to know what Tableau complex aggregations do you find yourself regularly using, you can select all that apply.
 So do you use table calculations?

-So quick table calculations are the actual calculation Editor to use level of detail calculations do use regex expressions, or do you do it old school where you using seen if-then-else our case statements in your calculations, or are you really old school and you go back and you do In the sequel, so go ahead and get your answers in there.
-I’ll give you guys a few about a minute to do that.
+So quick table calculations are the actual calculation editor to use level of detail calculations do use regex expressions, or do you do it old school where you using seen if-then-else our case statements in your calculations, or are you really old school and you go back and you do In SQL, so go ahead and get your answers in there.
+I’ll give you a few about a minute to do that.

 So we have a good representative cross-section.

-We got about two-thirds of y’all get in your votes in there.
+About two-thirds of y’all got your votes in there.
 I’ll give it a few more seconds.

 People are stingy.
 Hey don’t want to give their votes.
-All right, so we go about 3/4 view there today and it looks like well over three quarters of you use table calculations less than half using LEDs interesting but not really surprising and a very small percentage using regex not surprising.
-They are either those are complicated and some people don’t even know they’re there and then fully half of you go old school with the insane nested if/then/else statements and a good 40.
+All right, so we go about 3/4 view there today and it looks like well over three quarters of you use table calculations less than half using LODs, interesting but not really surprising and a very small percentage using regex.
+Either those are complicated and some people don’t even know they’re there and then fully half of you go old school with the insane nested if/then/else statements and a good 40.

-Scent to it back in the sequel.
+sent to it back in the SQL.
 Okay, that’s very insightful.
 Hopefully find these insightful and entertaining.
-So with that I’m going to see the microphone in the floor to September.
+So with that I’m going to give the microphone and the floor to September.
 Go ahead.
 Thanks Mike.
 So welcome all too uncomplicated in our complex data aggregations.
-So as Mike mentioned in this webinar, we’re going to cover some common challenging data aggregation.
+So as Mike mentioned, in this webinar we’re going to cover some common challenging data aggregation.
 Use cases will show how you can.

-Can often use level of detail calculations our table calculations to easily address some requirements that you may have and this is going to be a really small sample of our new full-day training where we’ll have over 25 demonstrations on complex data aggregation scenarios and Tableau.
-It’s now on our public trading calendar as well as going to be available soon with our subscription offering and for those who are already.
+You can often use level of detail calculations or table calculations to easily address some requirements that you may have and this is going to be a really small sample of our new full-day training where we’ll have over 25 demonstrations on complex data aggregation scenarios and Tableau.
+It’s now on our public trading calendar as well as going to be available soon with our subscription offering and for those who are already

-So considering Tableau desktop certification the full day class will be really helpful as part of that preparation as well.
-So first of all, what is aggregation is the process of combining data into groups.
-If you wanted to count the number of sales orders within a city you would be aggregating or grouping sales orders by City.
+considering Tableau desktop certification the full day class will be really helpful as part of that preparation as well.
+So first of all, what is aggregation?
+It is the process of combining data into groups.
+If you wanted to count the number of sales, orders within a city you would be aggregating or grouping sales orders by City.

 There are three level of detail calculations frequently referred to as LOD calculations that allow you to modify the default way that Tableau handles the aggregation and those are include exclude and fixed.
 So again, let’s say we’re interested in average sales.